 Fears are a little trickier.
 You’re going to need to face them.
 Look for ways to give yourself the tools you need to overcome your fears.
 For example, someone with a fear of public speaking might join Toastmasters or Amazing Public Speaking to get critiques and encouragements from fellow members.

-Please leave a comment on what you are doing as a fatherless person to believe in yourself.
+Please leave a comment on what you are doing as a fatherless person to believe in yourself and please share.